SmartTokenLabs/interview-tests/advanced-js-developer/README.md

 # Test excersise for Advanced Javascript Developer

 The following exercise is to create a Dapp based on three.js's, periodic table example https://threejs.org/examples/css3d_periodictable.html.
-The test is split into 4 parts.
-It's not required that you complete all task items, please also reach out to us if you have any questions during the exercise.
+The test is split into 4 parts, it's not required to complete all task items.
+Reach out at anytime with questions, best of luck with the exercise from the STL's team.

 ## Part 1 - Creating the main 3D Web App: